-Congratulations to our April All-Star is Justin Oswald!
+Congratulations to our April All-Star, Justin!
 We love his passion for the Pensacola area and can’t wait to see what else he does for our community!

 Name: Justin Oswald